-- Do you have demands for control of your subcontractors and partners’ data ethics?
+- Do you require and and control the data ethics of your subcontractors and partners?

-- Do you communicate with your users on a public platform?
+- Do you engage in dialogue with your users on a public platform?

-- Do you have any guidelines for using the platform?
+- Do you have guidelines for using the platform?

 - Do you moderate the platform in order to remove sensitive personal data?

-- If you are dealing with children, do you ensure parental consent?
+- If your services are offered to children, do you ensure parental consent?

 Reuse of data

-- Is data used for new purpose, eg. to develop or train an algorithm?
+- Is data used to develop or train an algorithm?

 - Do you ensure that the use of data does not lead to discrimination?

-- Do you ensure that the use of data does not exhibit the vulnerabilities of individuals?
+- Do you ensure that the use of data does not expose the vulnerabilities of individuals?

-- Do you ensure that the use of artificial intelligence / machine learning is beneficial to the individual and does not cause physical, psychological, social or finacial harm to the individual?
+- Do you ensure that the use of artificial intelligence / machine learning is to the benefit of the individual and does not cause physical, psychological, social or financial harm to the individual?